Soy No More

-Glycogen storage capability is a topic all by itself but a consistent supply of fructose and sucrose from sweet juices, honey or white sugar is one of the important things for metabolic support and stress protection.
+Glycogen storage capability is a topic all by itself, but a consistent supply of fructose and sucrose from sweet juices, honey, or white sugar, is one of the important things for metabolic support and stress protection.
 Niacinamide, taurine, thyroid, biotin and the antihistamine famotidine, have been shown to assist with glycogen storage and lower stress.

-Avoiding digestion interfering foods so as to reduce bacterial issues, can play a big part in helping free up the liver to carry out detoxification functions more effectively and get rid of unwanted estrogen.
+Avoiding excessive consumption of digestion interfering foods so as to reduce bacterial issues, can play a big part in helping free up the liver to carry out detoxification functions more effectively, and get rid of unwanted estrogen.

 Increasing exposure to daylight (and therapeutic red light) and avoiding too much blue light especially in the evenings, can improve sleep quality and protect against estrogen and stress in general.

-Tried, tested and time-honoured drugs such as aspirin and the older anti-histamine cyproheptadine, have proven in many cases to be a useful addition.
+Tried, tested and time-honored drugs such as aspirin and the older anti-histamine cyproheptadine, have proven in many cases to be a useful addition.

 It’s not a small deal.
 Estrogen excess has been connected to many conditions other than cancer, in both men and women.
 Depression, schizophrenia, MS, Alzheimer’s, obesity, osteoporosis, allergy and anaphylaxis, infertility, gynecomastia, erectile dysfunction, acne, varicose veins, PCOS, endometriosis, narcolepsy, addiction, epilepsy, ‘autoimmunity’ and more.

 And the truth is, estrogen will be involved one way or another, in the interplay between proper metabolic function and stress exposure.
-Understanding how ongoing excessive stress and thyroid suppression is intertwined with changes in hormonal and biochemical conditions (and metabolic performance in general) can give powerful insight regarding ways to improve quality of life and prevent the onset of common diseases of aging and degeneration.
+Understanding how ongoing excessive stress and thyroid suppression are intertwined with changes in hormonal and biochemical conditions (and metabolic performance in general), can give powerful insight regarding ways to improve quality of life, and prevent the onset of common diseases of aging and degeneration.